TeamNewPipe/NewPipe/doc/newpipe-material-roadmap.md

 - Bottom navigation items are generated from the selected main tabs at runtime, preserving tab order, titles, and icons.
-The BottomNavigationView uses a Material 3 active indicator/pill, selected-only labels to reduce long-label truncation, and modest item padding/min-height values to keep the bar lighter without changing tab identity.
+The BottomNavigationView uses a Material 3 active indicator/pill, selected-only labels to reduce long-label truncation, a fixed Material-sized height so content can be constrained above the bar reliably, and a bottom-nav-only `Bookmarks` display label for the Bookmarked Playlists tab without changing tab identity.
 QA must cover 4-tab and 5-tab bottom navigation, more-than-5-tab fallback scrolling, ViewPager sync, rotation, and Light/Dark/Black plus dynamic/manual color combinations.